taedryn/mesh-citadel/docs/prompt.md

 commands, which sometimes take an argument.  commands are not case sensitive.  the commands we will implement are as follows:

+B - Block or unblock another user
+C - Change rooms (choose a room by name or number)
+D - Delete a message
-G - Go to the next room (advances to the next room in the room list which has unread messages)
+E - Enter a new message (compose and post a message to the current room) G - Go to the next room (advances to the next room in the room list which has unread messages) H - Help (display command help)
-E - Enter a new message (compose and post a message to the current room) R - Read messages in the current room (read a specific message if ID provided)
-N - Read new messages since last visit
+I - Ignore or unignore current room
 L - List rooms (see the available rooms)
-I - Ignore or unignore current room
+M - Mail (go to the Mail room to send/receive private messages) N - Read new messages since last visit
 Q - Quit or log off
-S - Scan messages (shows message headers or summaries) C - Change rooms (choose a room by name or number)
+R - Read messages in the current room (read a specific message if ID provided) S - Scan messages (shows message headers or summaries) V - Validate users (aide and sysop only)
-H - Help (display command help)
-M - Mail (go to the Mail room to send/receive private messages) W - Who’s online (list active users)
+W - Who’s online (list active users)
-D - Delete a message
-B - Block or unblock another user

 in addition, we will have some dot commands for actions which are less common, or more associated with administration than daily use